 Spatial Capture Recapture (SCR) methods to estimate wildlife population density and size in a spatially distributed population were first introduced by Efford (2004), and have developed rapidly since.
 Royle et al. (2013) give a detailed review and introduction to SCR methods, while Borchers and Fewster (2016) provide a synthesis and overview of the field as at 2016 as well as speculations on future developments.
-Two developments that are important for analysis of snow leopards data are (1) methods for modelling non-uniform activity centre density (Borchers and Efford, 2008; Borchers et al., 20XX) and (2) methods for modelling non-uniform space usage, via of non-Euclidian distance metrics (Royle et al., 2013, Sutherland et al., 2015).
+Two SCR developments that are important for analysis of snow leopards data are (1) methods for modelling non-uniform activity centre density (Borchers and Efford, 2008; Borchers et al., 20XX) and (2) methods for modelling non-uniform space usage, via of non-Euclidian distance metrics (Royle et al., 2013, Sutherland et al., 2015).
 Non-Euclidian distance metrics allow the capture probability to depend on the habitat that individuals need to move through to encounter camera traps, and so model habitat-dependent space use around activity centres.
 Some recent studies have used spatial capture recapture for snow leopards (Alexander et al., 2016)xxKumarxx, but the analyses have been limited to assume flat activity centre density models and patterns of space use that take no account of the habitat.

 Some recent publications also present posterior estimates of individuals’ locations as if they are activity centre density surfaces (Alexander et al., 2016; Thinley et al., 2016).
 This is an incorrect and misleading interpretation.
 These are not density surfaces.
 They will always show most contrast close to detectors, whether or not that is where most variation in density occurs, and will be systematically different (as opposed to random fluctuation) for different detector locations, even when exactly the same individuals are being surveyed. <See Appendix, if David can get it done in time.>

 Snow leopards are known to have large home ranges of the order of 250-700 sq km in size (Johansson et al., 2016).
 Ranges might be exclusive for territorial individuals, but populations of large felids generally are constituted of territorial, transient and floater individuals from both sexes, with the latter three categories leading to large scale overlaps (Chundawat et al., 2016; Johansson et al., 2016).
 Density of a species on the other hand is often strongly correlated with the habitat quality and availability of prey.
-Analyses that assume constant density across large study areas can lead to spurious inferences and result in biased inferences.
+Analyses that assume constant density across large study areas can lead to spurious and biased inferences.
 In addition, because snow leopard distribution is closely aligned to habitat types and demonstrates strong spatial preferences, and individual home ranges tend to be larger than the length or width of individual habitat patches (Johansson et al., 2016), inferences assuming ranging patterns around an activity centres that take no account of habitat types could lead to spurious inferences.

-We analyse three neighbouring snow leopard populations in South Gobi, Mongolia to explore the effects of habitat covariates on detection function, density and ranging patterns.
+We analyse three neighbouring snow leopard populations in South Gobi, Mongolia to explore the effects of habitat covariates on detection probability, density and ranging patterns.
 We consider a range of candidate models and present abundance estimates from the best model, along with spatially variable density surfaces based on ecologically relevant covariates.
 The results provide a set of general guidelines for the analysis of snow leopard populations in mountain habitats.

 Methodology